Staphylococcus/brain-from-brane/experiments/README.md

-# 🧪 BRAIN FROM BRANE EXPERIMENTS
+# Brain from Brane Experiments

 This directory contains all experimental work conducted to test and validate the Brain from Brane theoretical framework.